vatssomya/CodeWord--Chat-Application/README.md

 # CodeWord

-This project was completed as part of the **"RIGHT ON DART"** Flutter workshop organized by the **UPES Open Community Student Chapter**.
-The goal was to create a sleek, user-friendly login and sign-up interface using Flutter.

-## 🔥 Project Overview
 CodeWord is a simple Flutter application that offers:
 - A toggleable **Login and Sign Up** screen.
 - Intuitive UI design with custom styling.